covertnine/c9-starter/readme.txt

 == Changelog ==

 = 2.3.1 =
-Fixed color button issues on some WooCommerce pages.
+Fixed color button issues on some WooCommerce pages, updates for fuoc issues with Autoptimize.

 = 2.3.0 =
 Better sanitization added to post header fields, updated logic to fix some broken post headers, button style updates.